 Home Type | Costs | What You Own | Work Required | Best For | Amenities |

-Condo | – Down payment and closing costs. – Monthly mortgage payment. – Property taxes. – Condo insurance. – HOA fees. – Some utility bills. | The interior of your unit. | Maintaining the interior of your unit. | — First-time buyers. — People looking to downsize. | — Often has pools or gyms. — Front desk staff and security. |
+Condo | · Down payment and closing costs. · Monthly mortgage payment. · Property taxes. · Condo insurance. · HOA fees. · Some utility bills. | The interior of your unit. | Maintaining the interior of your unit. | · First-time buyers. · People looking to downsize. · Those who don’t want to deal with exterior maintenance or landscaping. | · Often has pools or gyms. · Front desk staff and security. |

-Townhouse | – Down payment and closing costs. – Monthly mortgage payment. – Property taxes. – Townhouse insurance. – HOA fees, if applicable. – Some or all utility bills. | Your unit and the property it sits on. | Maintaining the interior and exterior of your unit, as well as any private outdoor space. | — People who want a middle ground between condos and single-family homes. — More space than a condo, less responsibility than a home. | May include amenities, but it’s less common than with condos. |
+Townhouse | · Down payment and closing costs. · Monthly mortgage payment. · Property taxes. · Homeowners insurance. · HOA fees, if applicable. · Some or all utility bills. | Your unit and the property it sits on. | Maintaining the interior and exterior of your unit, as well as any private outdoor space. | · People who want a middle ground between condos and single-family homes. · Those seeking more space than a condo and less responsibility than a home. | May include amenities, but it’s less common than with condos. |

-Single-Family Home | – Down payment and closing costs. – Monthly mortgage payment. – Property taxes. – Homeowners insurance. – HOA fees, if applicable. – Some or all utility bills. | Your home and the surrounding property. | Maintaining the interior and exterior of your home, as well as your yard space. | — Couples looking to start a family. — Established families. | You have control over what amenities to add. |
+Single-Family Home | · Down payment and closing costs. · Monthly mortgage payment. · Property taxes. · Homeowners insurance. · HOA fees, if applicable. · Some or all utility bills. | Your home and the surrounding land. | Maintaining the interior and exterior of your home, as well as your yard space. | · Couples looking to start a family. · Established families. · Those who don’t mind potentially living farther from work or city centers. | You have control over what amenities to add. |

 Here are some factors you’ll want to consider when deciding which type of home to buy:

-- Finances: Evaluate your income and debts to see what type of home fits your budget.
+- Finances.
+Evaluate your income and debts to see what type of home fits your budget.
 Remember that townhouses are generally less expensive than single-family homes, and condos may offer amenities that otherwise might be unaffordable if you buy a house.

-- Rules and regulations: If you choose a condo, be ready to accept the rules set by your HOA.
+- Rules and regulations.
+If you choose a condo, be ready to accept the rules set by your HOA.
 Townhouses and single-family homes also can be part of HOAs, though the rules usually are less restrictive.

 The Bottom Line on Buying a Condo vs. Townhouse vs. House